conorcussell/gigs/README.md

 #### Version 2

-is less than 17kb (8.4kb gzipped) kept small using system fonts and ES6 Javascript bundled using RollupJS
+WIP at https://gigs.surge.sh is less than 17kb (8.4kb gzipped) kept small using system fonts and ES6 Javascript bundled using RollupJS